 Places are awarded on the basis of performance in an series of examinations in English, Maths, Verbal and Non-Verbal Reasoning.
 Examinations take place on one day in early January of Year 6 (the school year before admission), when students will be 10 or 11 years old.

-Parents must register their children by mid November of Year 6.
+The registration period usually open in early September, and parents must register their children by mid November of Year 6.
 For example, for entry in September 2017 parents were required to register their children by Friday, 18th November 2016.
 Alleyn’s does not allow for registration earlier than the year before entry at 11+, and the earliest date allowed is 1st September of the academic year before.

 Forms must be returned to the school’s registrar via post, including a photocopy of the student’s birth certificate and one passport sized photo, affixed to the form.

 At this point, Alleyn’s will request a report from the student’s current school, a separate letter explaining any relevant medical problems or learning difficulties (including students with statements of SEN), as well as any request for extra time in the entrance examinations.
 These requests must be be made with the inclusion of a written assessment of the student by an educational psychologist or similar.
 Any assessment of need must have happened within two years of the entrance test, and must be submitted before the application closing date.

 No pre-assessment or pre-testing is used by Alleyn’s at 11+.
 This means that all places are awarded via one set of entrance exams (see below for more information).

 Alleyn’s write their own entrance examinations in Maths and English, for which they helpfully provide practice papers (and in the case of the Maths, a syllabus as well).
 The school doesn’t provide past papers for Verbal and Non-Verbal Reasoning, which is commonplace.
 In this case, we recommend using Bond books and GL-Assessment practice papers.
 This GL Assessment introductory guide may also be helpful.